Emad-Eldin-G/Student_Project_Allocator-CPP/README.md

 make
 ```

-This creates the executable `GenAlloc`.
+This creates the executable `GenAlloc`

 ## Run